pberba/pberba.github.io/security/_posts/2022-01-30-linux-threat-hunting-for-persistence-systemd-timers-cron.md

 ![](/assets/posts/20220130/7-crontab-2.png)

 ### Conclusions and What's next

 We've discussed how to create and detect the creation service, timers, and cronjobs.

 Personally, it took a while to fully grasp `systemd` and I found that the best resources were the man pages.
 I hope that I've been able to provide materials to make these concepts more accessible.
 If there are mistakes here are things you might want to add, feel free to reach out.

-In the next post, we'll be finishing up on the last few examples on persistence, mainly, initialization Scripts, shell Configuration, and some other stuff we can sneak in.
+In the next post, we'll going through where to put scripts/executables that run on boot or logon using initizalization scripts and shell configurations.

 ----